itpp-labs/misc-addons/web_debranding/README.rst

 13. Deletes Apps and other blocks from Settings/Dashboard
 14. Replaces "Odoo" in planner
 15. Replaces footer in planner to a custom one.
-16. Deletes "Odoo" in a request message for permission desktop notifications
+16. Deletes "Odoo" in a request message for permission desktop notifications.
+Replaces "Odoo" and icon in desktop notifications
 17. [ENTERPRISE] Deletes odoo logo in application switcher
 18. Hides Enterprise features in Settings
 19. Replaces "Odoo" in all backend qweb templates (e.g. FAQ in import tool)